 As 2020 brings ‘tablescaping’ to the forefront, discover our step by step guide to set for success.

-Focus your vision and creativity with a unifying theme or colour palette.
+1. SET THE SCENEFocus your vision and creativity with a unifying theme or colour palette.
 If you are struggling for a starting point, think about what you are serving and what might work well with it.
-For example you can bring out the rich tones of Ottolenghi style food with a equally jewel-toned maximalist approach, while something more French and pared back (like a roast chicken) will pair well with rustic simplicity.
+For example you can bring out the rich tones of Ottolenghi style food with an equally jewel-toned maximalist approach, while something more French and pared back (like a roast chicken) will pair well with rustic simplicity.
 Start with your tablecloth or placemats and work out from there.

 Everyone loves a showstopper, but keep it simple and use it to unify the rest of the table.
-The key is to get creative - one of the Martha bowls looks fabulous with a tall orchid in, or snip the best homegrown additions from your garden and add to a smaller urn.
+The key is to get creative - a rustic woven bowl, for example, can be perfect to showcase the Mediterranean hues of strong lemons, pomegranates or oranges.
+Alternatively one of the Martha bowls looks fabulous with a tall orchid in, or snip the best homegrown additions from your garden and add to a smaller urn.
 All of which will provide a talking point that is utterly unique.

 Unlike dinner parties of decades pasts, tablescaping is as much a chance to show your personal style as the food you have cooked.
 Add a personal touch through a handwritten menu, fans can be great addition for a hot summers day or simply showcase that quirky ornament.
 But remember less is more, too many trinkets can be overwhelming.
 Once the food is on the table, there must be room to feast!